 - Amazon is the “Everything Store.”
 The company’s mission is to create “a place where people can come to find and discover anything they might want to buy online.”

 Each of these mass retailers sells a lot of stuff, but that’s not what makes them unique.
-Each company has pushed beyond the product inventory, and created clear strategies to stand out in a crowded marketplace.
+Every company has pushed beyond their product inventory and created clear strategies to stand out in a crowded marketplace.

-This is my challenge for you and your brand.
-Drop “one stop shop” from your vocabulary.
-Better still, ban the phrase from your company.
+This is my challenge for you and your brand: Drop “one stop shop” from your vocabulary.
+Better still, ban the phrase from your company, your brand image will thank you.
 Push yourself to find a better phrase — one that truly describes what makes your business unique.

 I can rant on the failings of “one stop shop” for days, but that’s not the point of this article.
 We need to find better ways to describe your brand and what makes it unique.